Human Rights & Equality Committee PSD report for 2025

 Last updated on

 Our Public Sector Duty (PSD) Committee is made up of representatives from each area of our Office.
-Our PSD staff intranet page highlights key Human Rights and Equality-related issues and events and our PSD Committee plans events to mark particular Human Rights and Equality-related events and days.
+We inform staff of key Human Rights and Equality-related issues and events and we plan particular Human Rights and Equality-related training events and days for our staff.
+This eport sets our some of the work we carried out during the year to meet our PSD.

-During 2024 the Office reviewed the effectiveness and reach of our existing Transition Year (TY) programme.
-In keeping with our PSD goals, an emphasis was placed on developing a programme which would increase access to and representation among students from disadvantaged backgrounds.
-The Office reached out to the Trinity Access Programme (TAP), which aims to widen access and participation at third-level for underrepresented groups.
+During 2024 the Office reviewed the effectiveness and reach of our Transition Year (TY) programme.
+In keeping with our PSD goals, we placed a greater emphasis on developing a programme which would increase access to and representation among students from disadvantaged backgrounds.
+We reached out to the Trinity Access Programme (TAP), which aims to widen access and participation at third-level for underrepresented groups.
 TAP run a TY programme with participants from 21 schools, 17 of which are DEIS schools and 4 are schools in areas that have been identified as has having a low turnover to higher education.

 The PSD is pleased to report that all six of the statutory bodies in our Office were found by IHREC to be fully compliant with Section 42 of the IHREC Act, in that we had produced a PSD plan and had reported on our progress in each of our annual reports.